ANNUAL ALLIANCE REPORT

 Training and Education

 Provide Safety Education – Using the most recent OSHA update to the logging contractors.
 They are made aware of OSHA logging regulations and their responsibility for training employees.
 The course gives the contractors the tools necessary to train personnel in logging safety.
 Breakout sessions provide a review of the Logging Safety Video.
 The text includes a section on OSHA Standards, forms & records, and the Louisiana Ten-point Safety Plan.
-Three workshops were conducted in 2016, which included the following dates: February 2, 3, & 4, 2016; September 28 & 29, 2016.
+Four workshops were conducted in 2017, which included the following dates: October 3 & 4, and November 1 & 2, 2017.

-The logging training materials was updated with changes made to various sections which included recording requirement, amputation requirement and continued Hazard Communication requirements updates.
+The logging training materials was updated with changes made to various sections which included recording requirement, amputation requirement, continued Hazard Communication requirements and electronic filing updates.